 Wilderness Hunting Tent & Complete Frame

-IN STOCK TENTS WITH FRAMES WILL NORMALLY SHIP WITHIN 5 BUSINESS DAYS AFTER ORDERING.
+TENTS WITH FRAMES SHIP 1 - 3 DAYS AFTER PURCHASE.

 NO SALES TAX.
 Items shipped to an IDAHO address must pay Idaho sales tax.

 FRAMES CANNOT BE RETURNED OR REFUNDED as each custom frame is made for a specific tent.

 Be advised that competitor frames that use cables are much weaker than normal frames.
 Cables are only used on frames that are not strong.
 Frames that have 3/4 " conduit or thin walled aluminum frames normally have cables.